Niall-Keating/Notes/Work/Teva/Test App Design.md

 ## DMS changes required
 1. Modify the `/<IMEI>/session` view to save the sample data uploaded by the teva device to thingsboard
-	- Use `/<IMEI>/updates` view as a refernece for how to save telemetry to Thingsboard
+	- Use `/<IMEI>/updates` view as a reference for how to save telemetry to Thingsboard
 	- See [Github](https://github.com/taoglas-iot/device_manager/blob/5c7e818da01377c1066fb13dfa7ffd2723b59299/api/data_pipeline.py#L60-L78) for reference on how to use the Thingsboard adapter
 	- The following keys from the uploaded JSON should be saved:
 		- `bat_mv`
 		- `pres_min`
 		- `duration_ms`

+## Test Application Design
 2. Use Python to create a test application that will run the local Inhaler tests.
 	- This will use the FT232H driver to interact with GPIO and read logs from the devices
 	- Write to the GPIO on the Smart Inhaler to simulate the cap being opened and closed on the inhaler.
 Record the time of this interaction